 I realise that art, and therefore the role of the artist, is often a misunderstood concept or vocation.
 When I speak about art, I’m speaking about the act of creation in a broad sense, as opposed a particular medium.
 It’s also not just about the outcome or product, but often the most value comes from the process in which artists operate.
 While design thinking has become a sought-after process, thinking like an artist is still alien.
 Yet there lies a wealth of ideas, intelligence, research, learnings and so on.
 There is no unchartered territory regarding the work of artists.
 There is nothing artists aren’t already exploring and responding to.

 Indeed, artists working in civic capacities and systems change isn’t new.
 When I think about the way creativity and culture can play a monumental role in societal change, I think about:

-2. Theaster Gates and the Rebuild Foundation, reviving and beautifying a deprived neighbourhood in Chicago through the creation of usable, culture-based spaces.
+2. Theaster Gates, a potter who established the Rebuild Foundation, reviving and beautifying a deprived neighbourhood in Chicago through the creation of usable, culture-based spaces.

 3. ACE Dance & Music opening up their capital project design process to the young people who use the space.

 4. Ellie Harrison’s Radical Renewable Art + Activism Fund, which aims to turn electricity generated by a wind turbine into a funding stream for radical art projects.

 5. Art Against the Grain: a female-led collective primarily focused on decoloniality.

 I don’t believe in being prescriptive about art.
 Nor do I believe in putting artists on a pedestal.
 The term “high art” that places aristocracy, hierarchy and status as exemplary and above community-engaged practice, is problematic at best.
 The idea that artists are disconnected from the world and communities around them is elitist and dangerous.
 It is precisely these rigid definitions and binary categories have been used to perpetuate the idea that I, as a Black woman can only make small works, only intended for Black audiences and my artist mates.